ebilsanta/gift-redemption-app/README.md

 </p>

 ## Running locally
-For more information about running locally, please refer to the respective `/backend` and `/frontend` folders for more information.
+For more information about running locally, please refer to the READMEs in the respective `/backend` and `/frontend` folders.

 ## Assumptions and considerations
 * An SQL database was chosen for this task as the data was mostly relational instead of hierarchical.